 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath only to discover that the water hasn’t been draining it, you’re aware of how annoying it is.
-Not only does it slow down your morning routine but it can also be more difficult to clean up after you’re finished.
-Although chemical drain cleaners can be occasionally effective, they can also damage the pipes as well as harm the environment.
-The good news lies in the plenty of methods that are natural to unblock the shower drain, without the need for harsh chemical solutions.
+If you’ve ever taken a bath only to find that the water hasn’t been draining and you’re frustrated, you’ll know how it is.
+This not only slows down your morning routine, it also makes it more difficult to clean up when you’re done.
+Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and cause harm to the environment.
+The positive side lies in the plenty of methods that are natural to unblock the shower drain, without the need for harsh chemicals.

 Key Takeaways

-- There are natural ways to unblock a shower drain by using baking soda and vinegar as well as a wire hanger or a dry/wet vacuum.
+- There are a variety of natural ways to unblock a shower drain for example, baking soda and vinegar, a wire hanger, or a dry/wet vacuum.

-- For baking soda with vinegar, gather ingredients, unblock drain cover and debris, then pour baking soda and vinegar.
-Wait 30 minutes before flushing with boiling water.
+- Use the baking soda method and vinegar: gather ingredients, unblock the drain cover and any debris, then pour in baking soda followed by vinegar, wait for 30 minutes, then flush with boiling water.

-- Wire hanger method: straighten out wire hanger and leave the other end in its original form, create a hook at the top, and then place it in the drain to fish hair and other debris out.
+- For wire hanger methods to straighten wire hanger and leave the other end in its original form, create a hook at the end and insert it inside the drain and let it catch hair and debris out.

-- To use wet/dry vacuum method: set vacuum to "wet" mode, cover overflow drains using cloth or tape. connect the hose to create an airtight seal.
-Turn on the vacuum for 3 minutes.
+- If you want to use the dry/wet vacuum method: set vacuum to "wet" mode, cover overflow drains by a cloth or tape, join the hose and create an airtight seal.
+Turn off the vacuum after 3 minutes.

 - Be prepared for blockages in the future by using hair strainers in your shower.
-You can also run hot water after every use and avoiding using grease to clean your drains.
+Run hot water after each use and refraining from the practice of pouring grease down your drains.

 - Baking soda